 - 3. Enter n in the Enable field for the DCS link between the host switch and the remote switch. - 4.
-Press (ENTER) to save the information The system returns to the enter command prompt.
+Press ENTER to save the information

 Administer the Processor Channel

 1. Enter change communication-interface processor channels at the enter command: prompt.